 Oil dispersion (OD)

-An oil dispersion (OD) formulation is a solid active ingredient dispersed in oil.
+In the agrochemical industry, oil dispersion (OD) formulations are an excellent delivery system for water sensitive active ingredients such as sulfonylureas.
+An OD formulation is a solid active ingredient dispersed in oil.
 The oil can vary from paraffinic to aromatic solvent types and vegetable oil or methylated seed oils.
-Ideally the active ingredient is uniformly suspended in the oil phase.
+Ideally, the active ingredient is uniformly suspended in the oil phase, with rheology modifiers added to reduce separation and improve the stability of the concentrate.

-ODs are an excellent delivery system for water sensitive active ingredients such as sulfonylureas.
-However, ODs have extended to other active ingredients due to their better spray retention, spreading and foliar uptake as the carrier oil often acts as an adjuvant.
+ODs are an excellent delivery system for water-sensitive active ingredients such as sulfonylureas.
+However, ODs have extended to other active ingredients due to their better spray retention, spreading, and foliar uptake, as the carrier oil often acts as an emulsifier and adjuvant.

 Benefits